-- All new students entering will be given an assessment test. - New students entering fifth through tenth grades are required to submit three complete character reference forms with their application.
-One copy must be given to student's previous school administrator.
+- All new students entering will be given an assessment test. - New students entering fifth through tenth grades are required to submit three complete recommendations forms with their application.
+One recommendation must be from the student's previous school administrator.

 Seventh-day Adventist Church Standards